qendev/RecyclerView_GridLayout_Kotlin/README.md

 # RecyclerView_GridLayout_Kotlin
-Implementation of Recyclerview using diffrent diffrent layoutsManagers courtesy of Lokesh Desai of @Android4Dev
+Implementation of Recyclerview using diffrent diffrent layoutsManagers courtesy of Lokesh Desai on Github of the blog @Android4Dev